chef-boneyard/chef-fundamentals/slides/resources-in-depth/01_slide.md

       action :action
     end

-The values of parameters can be various Ruby objects depending on the specific resource.
+The values of parameters can be various Ruby data type objects depending on the specific resource.

-The action, if specified, must begin with a colon (Ruby symbol).
+The action, if specified, **must** begin with a colon (Ruby symbol).

 # Common Resources